stonepros/stone/doc/dev/logs.rst

 Performance counters
 ====================

-Ceph daemons use performance counters to track key statistics like number of inodes pinned.
+Stone daemons use performance counters to track key statistics like number of inodes pinned.
 Performance counters are essentially sets of integers and floats which can be set, incremented, and read using the PerfCounters API.